The Apthorp: 1910s to 1940s

 The Apthorp was nearly fully occupied at the time of its opening, despite charging rents of up to $6,500 per year.
 When the Apthorp opened, it catered mostly to people who had lived nearby on West End Avenue or Riverside Drive.
 In contrast to older apartment buildings, where most residents had moved from private houses, about one-third of its residents had relocated from other apartment buildings like the Graham Court and the Ansonia.
 After the similarly-named Apthorp Hotel opened on Broadway between 89th and 90th Streets in 1914, both the hotel and the apartment building frequently received mail and telephone calls intended for the other structure.
-Astor requested an injunction to prevent that hotel from using the Apthorp name, but a state judge ruled that Astor did not have the rights to the "Astor" name.
+Astor requested an injunction to prevent that hotel from using the Apthorp name, but a state judge ruled that Astor did not have the rights to the "Apthorp" name.
 The New York Herald Tribune reported in 1925 that the Astors were considering selling the Apthorp to a syndicate, though this did not happen.

 The Astor family hired Clinton & Russell in 1928 to convert the ground story into bronze and marble storefronts.
 By the next year, the Apthorp was recorded as having nine stores.
 The City Bank-Farmers Trust Company, acting as trustee for the Astor estate, appointed the firm of Wood and Dolson as the building's renting agent in 1930.
 With the Great Depression, wealthy residents were no longer willing to pay such high rent.
 As a result, several of the original apartments were divided into smaller units. creating units with three to five rooms.
 In addition, the servants' bedrooms were converted into apartments.
 In total, the number of apartments increased by 57.
 Tenants rented many of the smaller apartments shortly after they had been renovated.
 The building's facade was steam-cleaned in mid-1933, around the same time that the apartments were being divided.
 By the 1940s, the building's residents were largely involved in businesses such as medicine, finance, banking, and real-estate brokerage.